openbraininstitute/entitycore/docs/API.md

 # Authorization:
 Current model is to have things be either public, or private to a lab/project.
 As such, results returned will be gated by this, based on the logged in user.
+The frontend will have to supply the current user's Bearer token, as well as the current lab and project.
+The service will check that the user does indeed belong to this lab and project, and then filter the results to include only public ones, along with those in the lab and project.
+These will have to be passed as headers in the request.